galasa-dev/automation/releasePipeline/99-move-to-new-version.md

     Make sure the main build this starts is complete (runs all the way to Isolated and finishes) before moving on to the next step, or the following builds will fail. **If you merge the PRs in a random order, for example, Eclipse before Framework, the Eclipse build will be looking for the next version of Framework, but that might not have been built yet.**

+2. Upgrade Managers
+   As above, using the `build-locally.sh` script.

 3. Upgrade OBR

     a.
 Create branch